Cedar Grove Cemetery (New London, Connecticut)

 The Cedar Grove Cemetery is a non-sectarian rural cemetery in New London, Connecticut.
 It was established in 1851 on 39 acres and designed by Dr. Horatio Stone.
-The cemetery is located at the intersection of Broad Street and Jefferson Avenue.
+It is located at the intersection of Broad Street and Jefferson Avenue.
+It was listed on the National Register of Historic Places in 2024.

 Points of interest

 As New London developed in the late 19th century, remains from earlier cemeteries in the city were relocated to the Cedar Grove Cemetery.

-The cemetery features the Comrades Monument, which was erected about 1900 by the Grand Army of the Republic to honor Civil War veterans buried in the cemetery.
-The monument is about 23 feet tall and features a life-sized figure of a Civil War soldier on top of a pedestal.
+The cemetery features the Comrades Monument which was erected around 1900 by the Grand Army of the Republic to honor Civil War veterans buried there.
+It is about 23 feet tall and features a life-sized figure of a Civil War soldier on top of a pedestal.

 The cemetery has been a place of burial for leading citizens of New London.
-It is the resting place for a governor of Connecticut, two United States senators, ten members of Congress, a member of the Continental Congress and a recipient of the Medal of Honor.
+It is the resting place for a governor of Connecticut, two United States senators, ten members of Congress, a member of the Continental Congress, and a recipient of the Medal of Honor.